Cisco-Talos/pyrebox/README.rst

 Remember to pull the latest version of PyREBox in order to enjoy its latest features.
 PyREBox is under active development and new cool features are yet to come!

+- [Mar 08, 2018] **Triggers are now called for every process in the system (not only monitored processes).
+See documentation**
+- [Mar 08, 2018] **Changed memory read/write callback parameters.
+See documentation and examples.**
+- [Mar 08, 2018] Added physical memory address read/write breakpoints.
+- [Mar 08, 2018] Added module load and remove callbacks.
 - [Nov 02, 2017] Added guest agent for linux 32 and 64 bits.
 - [Oct 23, 2017] Added guest agent for Windows 32 and 64 bits.
 - [Oct 11, 2017] Added linux module symbol parsing.